Daydah/paystackpay/README.md

 - (In version 1.0): Nigerian NGN currency code is not in the PPD component by default.
 I had to add Currency Code manually to PPD (see how to [here](http://www.ratmilwebsolutions.com/forum/4-payperdownload-support/2545-how-to-add-new-currency.html) ).
 I had to also add a field for capturing currency code in the payment plugin because of this.
 I hope I can remove the field in later versions.

 ## Update
+- (In version 1.3.0): added support for taxes, removed duplicate values, fixed wrong return fee, and removed firstname/lastname which could be incorrect (handled by the payment gateway) (By Olivier).

 - (In version 1.1): The PayPerDownload plugin version 6.1.0 now factors in a dropdown for you to select your currency.
 This plugin has been updated to reflect that upgrade (Thanks Olivier and Ratmil!).